Air-SENSE/AirSENSE_ESP32-IDF_RTOS/README.md

 ## :rocket: Features

+**Feature Rich**<br>
+It has all the features which you need in a IOT system: Read Sensor data, save data to micro SD card, publish data to MQTT server...
+To integrate AirSENSE into your project, all you need is an ESP32 Board, a computer with Visual Studio Code to run PlatformIO, usb capble for flashing.

 **Free and Portable**
   - Support platformIO on Visual Studio Code.
   - Can be compiled to ESP32 for running freeRTOS OS.